Bet hedging (biology): Diversified bet hedging

 In contrast to conservative bet hedging, diversified bet hedging occurs when individuals lower their expected fitness in a given year while also increasing the variance of survival between offspring.
 This strategy uses the idea of not "putting all of your eggs in a basket."
 Individuals implementing this strategy actually invest in several different strategies at once, resulting in low variation in long-term success.
 This could be demonstrated by a clutch of eggs of different sizes, each optimal for one potential environment of the offspring.
 While this means that offspring specialized for another environment are less likely to survive to adulthood, it also protects against the possibility of no offspring surviving to the next year.

 Adaptive coin flipping

 An individual using this type of bet hedging chooses what strategy to use based on a prediction of what the environment will be like.
 Organisms using this form of bet hedging make these predictions and select strategies annually.
 For example, an organism may produce clutches of different egg sizes from year to year, increasing variation in offspring success between clutches.
-Unlike conservative and diversified bet hedging strategies, adaptive coin flipping isn't concerned with minimizing the variation in fitness between years.
+Unlike conservative and diversified bet hedging strategies, adaptive coin flipping is not concerned with minimizing the variation in fitness between years.